onc-healthit/lantern-back-end/README.md

       * the **endpoint populator**, which iterates over the list of endpoint sources and adds them to the database.
       * the **CHPL querier**, which requests health IT product information from CHPL and adds these to the database
       * the **NPPES endpoint populator**, which adds endpoint data from the monthly NPPES export to the database.
       * the **NPPES org populator**, which adds provider data from the monthly NPPES export to the database.
+      * the **data validator**, which ensures that the amount of data in the database can successfully be quried in the 23 hour query interval.

     You must run the following command to query NPPES for their endpoint and npi data files and automatically populate the database with this information, as the files are too large to be persisted in our list of resources, as well as populate the database using the data found in `lantern-back-end/resources/prod_resources`.
 You must be running Lantern with a production environment by using the command `make run_prod` to start up Lantern.